-At Pettnau there is one of the most ancient taverns of Tyrol, the Mellaunerhof farm.
+At Pettnau there is a particularly striking building and one of the most ancient taverns of Tyrol, the Mellauner Farm.

-The seven component localities Dirschenbach, Leiblfing, Tiefental, Unterpettnau, Mitterpettnau, Oberpettnau as well as Kellertal form the municipal area of Pettnau, not to be confused with Pettneu am Arlberg!
-Pettnau is located in the Inntal valley, about 20 km from Innsbruck.
-The emblem of the municipality shows Saint Christopher, carrying baby Jesus over the sea on his shoulders.
-It is the symbol for the ferries that travelled on the Inn river.
+Seven component localities form the municipality of Pettnau near Innsbruck, not to be confused with the village Pettneu am Arlberg.
+The coat of arms shows Saint Christopher, carrying baby Jesus over the sea on his shoulders: It is the symbol for the ferries that travelled on the Inn river.